LTVA1/NuVGM/README.md

 Setup stream control:
 ````
-B0 01 ss ss ss ss cc... aa aa aa aa dd dd dd dd
+B0 01 ss ss cc... aa aa aa aa dd dd dd dd
 ````
-`ss ss ss ss` is stream number, `cc...` is chip, `aa aa aa aa` is address and `dd dd dd dd` is the data you put there.
+`ss ss` is stream number, `cc...` is chip, `aa aa aa aa` is address and `dd dd dd dd` is the data you put there.
 This usually puts some chip channel into PCM mode or whatever.
 Special values may be used if extra action is needed to prepare the chip to DAC stream.

 Set stream data:
 ````
-B0 02 ss ss ss ss ii ii ii ii ll oo oo oo oo
+B0 02 ss ss ii ii ii ii ll oo oo oo oo
 ````
-`ss ss ss ss` is stream number (not the number which is index in DAC stream block! it is like this so you can do e.g. interleaved writes from the same data section), `ii ii ii ii` is DAC writes block index, `ll` is step (1 if you just go byte by byte, 2 if you skip every other byte etc.), `oo oo oo oo` is an offset in the DAC write array from which playback will start.
+`ss ss` is stream number (not the number which is index in DAC stream block! it is like this so you can do e.g. interleaved writes from the same data section), `ii ii ii ii` is DAC writes block index, `ll` is step (1 if you just go byte by byte, 2 if you skip every other byte etc.), `oo oo oo oo` is an offset in the DAC write array from which playback will start.

 Set stream frequency:
 ````
-B0 03 ss ss ss ss ff ff ff ff
+B0 03 ss ss ff ff ff ff
 ````
-`ss ss ss ss` is stream number, `ff ff ff ff` is frequency in Hz with which writes are happening.
+`ss ss` is stream number, `ff ff ff ff` is frequency in Hz with which writes are happening.

 Start stream:
 ````
-B0 04 ss ss ss ss cc
+B0 04 ss ss cc
 ````
-`ss ss ss ss` is stream number, `cc` is control flags:
+`ss ss` is stream number, `cc` is control flags:
 ````
 (bit 0 is LSB, bit 7 is MSB)
 bit 0 - if we ignore loop points